sohelaman/dockerized/README.md

 ```
 - Each PHP version uses a separate *php.ini* file.
 These files are located in the [./services/fpm/config/php/ini/](services/fpm/config/php/ini) directory.
 Any changes made in these files will be reflected in corresponding FPM servers.
 On top of this, overrides will be imposed.
 All overrides should be kept in the `./conf/php-overrides.ini` file.
 ```
-$ cp services/fpm/config/php/ini/dockerized-overrides.ini conf/php-overrides.ini
+$ cp services/fpm/config/php/ini/Dockerized-overrides.ini conf/php-overrides.ini
 ```
-Note that, these overrides will affect all the installed PHP versions.
+These overrides will affect all the PHP versions installed.

 ## Usages
 ### Building the images